What Is A Real Estate Agent And What Do They Do?

 Tip 1: Talk To Friends And Family

-Do you know someone who has recently closed on a home?
+Do you know someone who has recently sold or closed on a home?
 Word-of-mouth advertising is one of the best ways to find a good real estate agent.
 Don’t be afraid to use social media sites to put out an open request for your friends and family members to share their experiences with local agents.
 Because you’ll be spending a lot of time with your agent, it’s worth choosing someone who connects well with people whose opinions you trust.

 Tip 2: Ask Questions